 At a Glance

-Field Season: April – September
+Field Season: March – September

 Volunteer Commitment Level: Flexible and varies, depending on individual volunteer interest.
 Can visit recommended sites as desired.
 Requires the ability to navigate to independent sites, walk on uneven surfaces, and potentially hike.

 Requirements: Field work, vehicle, hiking natural terrains.
+If you have questions about accessibility, please contact us.

 Communications: We will be sending out emails once a month about the project during the season.
 Sign up to receive these emails.
 You can also check out our project updates below.